 - For hiring practices, HRSG has over 1,500 interview questions designed to assess candidates on their past behavior and use that to determine future performance in their role.

 - Competency Assessments and Development plans can be created for any employee with a structured and simplified process, that makes it easy to identify gaps and suggest remedies for those gaps.

 - Career Pathing provides a visual navigational experience for employees to chart their own course to professional growth within your organization.
 It also can highlight roles employees may not have considered before and use that to shape their potential career pathing.

-Need better job descriptions?
 Not sure how to use competencies for your job descriptions?
-Have too many job descriptions to manage?
+Want to learn more about competencies?

 About the AuthorFollow on Linkedin More Content by Sarah Beckett